smile-io/simple_usecase/README.md

 which case the authentication_context is always considered the _last_ parameter.

-Within a Usecase instance, a public accesser "auth_context" gives access to the authenticated context.
+Within a Usecase instance, a public accesser `#auth_context` gives access to the authenticated context.

 Once instantiated, a Usecase object performs it's operations within a `#call`